New Zealand women's national rugby sevens team: 2018 Gold Coast Commonwealth Games

-The competition at the Gold Coast Commonwealth Games held in April 2018 was shorter than normal as there were only eight teams organized into two pools, with the top two teams going forward from each pool.
+The competition at the Gold Coast Commonwealth Games which was held on 13 and 15 April 2018 was shorter than normal as there were only eight teams organized into two pools, with the top two teams going forward from each pool to the semi-finals.
+In pool play New Zealand defeated Kenya 45-0, South Africa 41-0 and Canada 24–7 before overcoming England 26-5 in the semi-final.